-The U.S. Fish and Wildlife Service (Service) has become aware of companies and private collectors using anchialine pool shrimp and related shrimp species for self-contained aquariums, similar to those marketed by Ecosphere Associates, Inc. (Ecosphere Associates 2006, p.
+The FWS has become aware of companies and private collectors using anchialine pool shrimp and related shrimp species for commercial sales of self-contained aquariums, similar to those marketed by Ecosphere Associates, Inc. (Ecosphere Associates 2006, p.
 1).
-One company located in Hawaii, Fuku Bonsai, has already begun using Hawaiian anchialine pool species for the aquarium hobby market (Fuku-Bonsai 2007, p.
+One company located in Hawaii, Fuku Bonsai, has been using Hawaiian anchialine pool species for the aquarium hobby market for several years (Fuku-Bonsai 2007, p.
 1).
 For commercial purposes, a DLNR-DOFAW issued Native Invertebrate Research and Collecting permit is required to collect anchialine pool shrimp.
-All terrestrial and aquatic invertebrates (including anchialine pool shrimp) are protected under the State of Hawaii Revised Statutes (1993) Chapter 195D-4-f License; and (2) DLNR Chapter 124 Indigenous Wildlife, endangered and Threatened Wildlife, and Introduced wild Birds.
-Collection is prohibited in State NARs but not in the State Parks or City and County property (Conry 2012, in litt.).
+All terrestrial and aquatic invertebrates (including anchialine pool shrimp) are protected under (1) the State of Hawaii Revised Statutes (1993) Chapter 195D-4-f License; and (2) DLNR Chapter 124 Indigenous Wildlife, Endangered and Threatened Wildlife, and Introduced Wild Birds.
+Collection is prohibited in State NARs but not in the State Parks or City and County property where some anchialine pools occur (Conry, in litt.
+2012).